Senior Engineer (Self-Care)

 MRC 3-year DTA (Dr. David Dupret)

 Microsoft RSE Cloud Computing Fellowship 2018

 Member of MRC BNDU Information Security Forum and Data Access Committee

 Studentship from Alberta Innovates Health Solutions

 Academic Exhibition from University College

-Mozilla Fellow 2018-2019 - I am currently a Mozilla Fellow.
-I’m primarily working on several aspects of research software.
+Mozilla Fellow 2018-2019 - As a Mozilla Fellow I worked on several aspects of research software.
 With Spikeforest and Continuous Research I’m applying best practices in software development such as continuous delivery to data-heavy research problems.
 With Jupyter Span I’m developing an experimental user interface that focusses on Jupyter’s use as an IDE, instead of it’s use of generating reports.
-And with Back Your Scientific Stack I’m working on ways to make projects that are used by a large number of people more robust and financially sustainable.
+And with Back Your Scientific Stack I worked on ways to make projects that are used by a large number of people more robust and financially sustainable.

 Up-to-date links of related work are kept here.